tr8dr/reflect/README.md

 let method_args = vec![ &bar ];
 let result = type.call (obj, "tick", method_args);
 ```
-In practice it would be pointless to evaluate as above.
-More often the use case is the creation of a type and then direct
+In practice it would be pointless to evaluate in Rust as above.
+The more typical use case is to:
-evaluation of a `Box<dyn Trait>` where the underlying specific type and instance was created with a ctor expression.
+- create a type dynamically via `CTorParser`
+- map to a Trait
+- call functions on the trait without specific knowledge of the underlying type or its parameterization

 # Roadmap
 The following is work in progress for a v0.1.0: